 2. Watch a kung fu performance at the Shaolin Temple – see martial arts in action

-As the birthplace of Shaolin kung fu, and the Zen Buddhism movement, this impressive landmark lies at the foot of the stunning Song Shan mountain range.
+As the birthplace of Shaolin kung fu and the Zen Buddhism movement, the Shaolin Temple lies at the foot of the stunning Song Shan mountain range.

 Become enthralled by the skill and concentration that is required by the young boys who practice kung fu in the performance hall.